DemkivV/deep-learning-experiments/README.md

 ## Super-Resolution Autoencoder
-Convolutional super-resolution autoencoder which quadruples the resolution of the input image.
+This is a convolutional autoencoder.
+It quadruples the resolution of the input image.
+This can be useful e.g. for supersampling or more efficient rendering at a lower resolution.

 ### Details
 * *Training details*: